bruno-strandberg/MONA/README.md

 Available applications
 ======================
-As listed in the previous section, generic applications for tasks 1-3 are available in `apps/` directory.
-Additionally, there in an application `apps/evt_sampler` that provides tools to create data samples from gSeaGen data that are distributed as experiment data after a selected number of years.
-It outputs `root` files with `TTree`'s with event-by-event data that is distributed as would be expected from sea-data.
+As listed in the previous section, generic applications are available in the `apps/` directory for data preparation for analysis with MONA.
+There are additional applications in the `apps/` directory, which are typically accompanied with a README file to explain scope and usage.

 ORCA Monte-Carlo chain and *analysis format*
 ============================================